erick-rico/100-days-of-code/Day06/README.md

 - Created an extra version or experiment: `my_reeborg_hurdle4.py`.
 - Created an extra version or experiment: `my_reeborg_maze.py`.
 - Created an extra version or experiment: `my_reeborg_right.py`.
+- Solved a mini challenge of the day: `task-info.yaml`.
+- Solved a mini challenge of the day: `task-remote-info.yaml`.